realm/realm-android-adapters/README.md

 That command will generate:

- * an aar file for the adapter library in `adapters/build/outputs/aar/android-adapters-release.aar`
+ * an `aar` file for the adapter library (`adapters/build/outputs/aar/android-adapters-release.aar`)

 ### Other Commands

  * `./gradlew monkeyDebug` will run the monkey tests on the example project.
  * `./gradlew javadoc` will create the javadoc for the library.
+ * `./gradlew artifactoryPublish` will upload a SNAPSHOT to OJO.
- * `./gradlew publishToSonatype` will upload artifacts to Maven Central.
+ * `./gradlew bintrayUpload` will upload a release to Bintray.

 ## Contributing